Timwi/KtaneSouvenir/translations.md

 You may wish to look at an existing translation file to follow along with as an example.

-1. Create a file named `TranslationXX.cs` in the `Lib` folder, where `XX` is the relevant language code, and import the `System.Collections.Generic` namespace (it will be needed later).
-Create a new class called `Translation_xx`, inheriting from `Translation`, in the `Souvenir` namespace:
+1. Create a file named `TranslationXX.cs` in the `Lib` folder, where `XX` is the relevant ISO language code.
+Paste the following skeleton code, which creates a new class called `Translation_xx` (change the `xx` to the language code):

 	```cs
 	using System.Collections.Generic;